dodona-edu/dolos/docs/guide/adding-languages.md

 ## Install the parser

-First, you need to check which version of Tree-sitter Dolos is currently using, by running the command `dolos --version`.
+First run the command `dolos --version` to check what version of Tree-sitter is currently used by Dolos.
 The output will look like this:

 ```
 Dolos v2.2.3